1. Introduction and General Terms

 8. Can I find out what personal information Adviser-Hub holds about me?

 Under the Data Protection Act you have the right to request a copy of the personal information that Adviser-Hub holds about you and to have any inaccuracies corrected.
-We will use reasonable efforts to supply, correct or delete personal information about you on our files.

 9. What if I am accessing Adviser-Hub outside the UK?